wdk-docs/jsdoc-docs/source/about/tutorials.rst

 @tutorial block tag
 ~~~~~~~~~~~~~~~~~~~

-If you include a :rst:dir:`@tutorial` `block tag <tags-tutorial.html>`__ in a
+If you include a :rst:dir:`@tutorial` in a JSDoc comment,
-JSDoc comment, the generated documentation will include a link to the
-tutorial you specify.
+the generated documentation will include a link to the tutorial you specify.

 .. code-block:: js
    :caption: Using the :rst:dir:`@tutorial` block tag